-^{}Assumes that domestic and waterworks are the authorized maximum daily licenced amount divided by 2 to estimate the average daily demand, then multiplied by 365.25 days to determine the annual demand.
-Industrial, power, and storage represent total annual licenced volumes.
+\ Assumes that domestic and waterworks are the authorized maximum daily licenced amount divided by 2 to estimate the average daily demand, then multiplied by 365.25 days to determine the annual demand.
+Industrial, power, storage, conservation, and irrigation represent total annual licenced volumes.